Sk1ttlezWasH3re/Sk1ttlezWasH3re/README.md

 **Shared IRLS.** - Mostly for my own comfort :T, i only IRL Broker, TwoTime, Hacklord, Ryne and Skittles.
 If we're friends then idm sharing IRLs since I'm technically comfortable with you!

 **Overly sexual people.** - I find sexual jokes funny, yes, but not when overdone.
 This concludes to my other friends ; so please just don't be too sexual towards us especially if you're a stranger.

+**Toxichero, Subkit and AdminVirus haters.** - idm if you dislike the ships in question but if you absolutely *despise* them and are generally ready to harass someone over them assuming it's toxic/etc please stay 50 Shedletskys away.
+Both for your and my safety, please.
 ##
 > **Other Info!**